JaxonWright/jaxonwright.com/README.md

 <img src="https://www.jaxonwright.com/assets/img/branding/dark.png" width="100px"/>

 ## About
-This website the the personal website of me, Jaxon Wright.
+This website is the personal site of me, Jaxon Wright.
 It is written with the Google-maintained Angular Framework.
+It is meant to showcase a little about me and what I have been working on.
+Feel free to reference any of this for your own project.

 ## Libraries Used
 This is not an exhaustive list, but it is the core of what is used.